Proven Job Search Tips: Easy Steps to Find Your Dream Job Fast

 Well, we’re here to tell you that you’re not imagining things and you are not unlucky.

-Looking for a job in today’s market is not easy at all.
-The job search process is quite frustrating and challenging.
+Looking for a job in today’s market is not easy.
+The job search process can be frustrating and challenging.

 You may apply for hundreds of jobs without any success.
 This is the sad truth and harsh reality of the labor market.